cs3org/reva-configs/README.md

 ---------- | -----------
-[storage-references](./storage-references) | Configuration files for the different Reva providers [cern-prod](./cern-prod) | A set of configuration files as used in production at CERN
+[storage-references](./storage-references) | Configuration files for the different Reva providers [cern-prod](./cern-prod) | A set of configuration files as used in production at CERN [u-paris-saclay](./u-paris-saclay) | A set of configuration files as used by University of Paris-Saclay